dobby/SkyInstallScript/README.md

 ## First Login to Armbian
 1. Connect the Ethernet cables of your miner, internet router and your workstation.
 If you haven’t it done already, please connect your Skyminer’s router (WAN port) with your internet router using an ethernet cable.
 Also connect the Orange PI’s to the routers switch.
 Because of the hardware design of the Skyminer we need to make one adjustment before we continue.
 In order to be able to connect with the miner via SSH on a workstation we would need a 9th Ethernet port on the miner but there are only 8 available and those are used for the 8 Orange PI boards.
 To solve this we have 2 options:
-   * Use a comman network switch or hub and disconnect on OrangePI from the miners switch.
-Then plug in the ethernet cable from the workstation to the switch and also plug the ethernet from the disconnected OrangePI into the switch.
+   * Use a comman network switch or hub and disconnect on Raspberry PI from the miners switch.
+Then plug in the ethernet cable from the workstation to the switch and also plug the ethernet from the disconnected Raspberry PI into the switch.
 After that plug another ethernet cable into the switch/hub and connect it with the miners switch.
-   * If you don't have a switch/hub at hand disconnect one OrangePI and continue with the following installation steps.
-We provide an additional script later in this tutorial to install the disconnected board after the installation of the other OrangePI's is finished.
+   * If you don't have a switch/hub at hand disconnect one Raspberry PI and continue with the following installation steps.
+We provide an additional script later in this tutorial to install the disconnected board after the installation of the other Raspberry PI's is finished.
 As  soon as you have disconnected one board you can continue.

 ![alt text](https://github.com/dobby/SkyInstallScript/raw/master/img/tut13.JPG "")
-2. Okay now connect a HDMI display (if not available you can use a HDMI TV, too) and a USB keyboard to OrangePI number 1.
+2. Okay now connect a HDMI display (if not available you can use a HDMI TV, too) and a USB keyboard to Raspberry PI number 1.
 There is no need for a mouse since wse decided to don’t use the GUI version of Armbian.
-3. Turn on power for OrangePI number 1.
+3. Turn on power for Raspberry PI number 1.
 Armbian is booting now and after a few seconds you should see a login screen like in the picture below.
 If something is not working here, please contact us for assistence.
 4. Login as root with the password 1234.
 To do so enter “root” press enter and enter “1234” press enter.
 Linux usually don’t show anything while you type your password.
 That’s normal just type “1234” and press enter.
 ![alt text](https://github.com/dobby/SkyInstallScript/raw/master/img/tut14.JPG "")
 5. Now you are requiered to change the root password.
 Select a strong password here with at least 13 digits and one special character.
-(Use the same password for all other OrangePI’s)
+(Use the same password for all other Raspberry PI’s)
 ![alt text](https://github.com/dobby/SkyInstallScript/raw/master/img/tut15.JPG "")
 6. Now we are asked to setup a user and give it a password.
 Since Armbian is based on Debian/Ubuntu the user can obtain sudo rights.
 That’s why we need to choose a strong password here, too.
-But again you can use the same for all 8 OrangePI’s.
+But again you can use the same for all 8 Raspberry PI’s.
 As username we have choosen “skyminer”, you can choose another one if you want.
 ![alt text](https://github.com/dobby/SkyInstallScript/raw/master/img/tut16.JPG "")
 7. Now you are asked a couple of questions about the new user.
 But you don’t need to provide them you can just hit enter and confirm with Y + enter at the end.
 ```